 “A classmate of mine introduced me to K-pop idol Rain and one of his hit singles It’s Raining.
 That’s where it all began.”

 That initial interest led to her studying Asia-related courses and taking a more general interest in Korean culture.

 “I’ve found that people who become fans of K-pop music actually become interested in Korea in general: its culture, history, fashion, entertainment industry, and more importantly its language,” says Fine, who is one of the administrators running the Facebook page NZ KPOP FANS, New Zealand’s largest online fan group dedicated to K-pop.

 “I know heaps of people want to learn Korean now because of K-pop or K-dramas.”

-Fine tells us more about the appeal of K-pop, the fan scene in New Zealand and Kiwi-Korean K-pop ties.
+Fine shares more about the appeal of K-pop, the fan scene in New Zealand and Kiwi-Korean K-pop ties.

 What’s the K-pop fan scene like in New Zealand?